choral-lang/choral/README.md

 where HelloRoles is the name of the class you're compiling.

+## Testing

+For now only the initial infrastructure for running tests is up and running.

+To activate this, run the following command `mvn -pl tests exec:java -Prun-choral-test`

 ## Issuing a new release

 To issue a new version of Choral: